EnigmaCurry/d.rymcg.tech/MAKEFILE_OPS.md

 ### Self documentation

-Put this at the top of your Makefile to add self-documentation
+Put this at the very top of your Makefile to add self-documentation
 support:

 ```